brugr9/Heartbeat53/README.md

 ## 1. Concept

-We setup a data flow as follwos (see figure 1.1.):
+We setup a data flow as follows (see figure 1.1.):

 ![Data Flow](Docs/DataFlow.png)<br>
 *Figure 1.1.: Data Flow*